shoebmogal/LeadershipNotes/README.md

 # LeadershipNotes
-My blog about leadership based on my experience with leading multiple teams over a decade.
+My blog about leadership is based on my experience with leading multiple teams over a decade.